lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 #### Direct submission to SUNAT

-The creation of the GRE delivery guide in Odoo **must** be sent directly to the SUNAT, regardless of the electronic document provider: IAP, Digiflow, or SUNAT.
+The creation of the GRE delivery guide in Konvergo ERP **must** be sent directly to the SUNAT, regardless of the electronic document provider: IAP, Digiflow, or SUNAT.